-Deadpool & Wolverine Bromance?
+‘Deadpool’ & Wolverine Bromance?
 Ryan Reynolds And Hugh Jackman Troll Each Other

 Ryan Reynolds and Hugh Jackman – better known as Deadpool and Wolverine – appear to have a pretty adorable bromance going on as the two proceed to troll each other all over social media.

-Per The Huffington Post, the harmless and fun-natured trolling back and forth between the Deadpool actor and Logan actor gives off serious bromance vibes.
-Given the fact that Deadpool – played by Ryan Reynolds – is known for having a foul mouth and being hilariously witty, most fans aren’t surprised to learn of this brewing bromance between the two actors.
-In fact, Wolverine, played by Hugh Jackman, is frequently the target of Deadpool’s jokes.
+Per The Huffington Post, the harmless and fun natured trolling back and forth between the Deadpool actor and Wolverine actor gives off serious bromance vibes.
+Given the fact that Deadpool – played by Ryan Reynolds – is known for having a foul mouth and being hilariously witty, most fans aren’t surprised to learning of this brewing bromance between the two actors.
+In fact, Wolverine, played by Hugh Jackman, is frequently the target of Deadpool‘s jokes.

 In one trailer teaser of the movie Deadpool, Ryan Reynold’s character can be seen slamming Wolverine.
-Because the video contains adult language, it can’t be displayed in this article.
+Because the video contains adult language, it can’t be displayed on this article.
 But, you can view the trailer teaser directly on YouTube.
 In the video, Reynold’s character appears to be saying a few words regarding Australia Day.
 Reynolds points out the only flaw with Australia is the fact that they provided the world with Wolverine.

-For anyone who has actually seen the Deadpool film, you know Ryan Reynold’s character had several Wolverine-themed jokes throughout the movie.
+For anyone who has actually seen the Deadpool film, you know Ryan Reynold’s character had several Wolverine themed jokes throughout the movie.
 One of the more notable being when Ryan had a picture of Hugh Jackman’s face taped to his own face when his love interest took off his mask in an attempt to see what his face looked like.

-Anyone who takes a peek at Ryan Reynold’s Twitter profile will see that the Deadpool actor seems to be a little obsessed with Wolverine and Hugh Jackman.
-This only strengthens a Huffington Post speculation that the two have a bit of a bromance going on.
+Anyone who takes a peak at Ryan Reynold’s Twitter profile will see that the Deadpool actor seems to be a little obsessed with Wolverine and Hugh Jackman.
+This only strengthening The Huffington Post speculation that the two have a bit of a bromance going on.

-In one example of how the two troll each other on social media, Hugh Jackman shared a picture of himself on the social media platform while he was in Beijing promoting his latest – and more notably his last – movie as Wolverine, Logan.
+In one example of how to two troll each other on social media, Hugh Jackman shared a picture of himself on the social media platform while he was in Beijing promoting his latest – and more notably his last – movie as Wolverine, Logan.

 Thanks for an amazing visit Beijing! @WolverineMovie @20thcenturyfox pic.twitter.com/FsbuNpXMQ1